Five interconnected pillars representing the B2B sales data quality framework: accuracy, completeness, consistency, timeliness, and uniqueness

 Establishing a data-driven culture comes with certain benefits and challenges.
 On the one hand, it helps to build better relationships with customers (61%), extract better insights for decision making (59%), and adapt more efficient business practices (57%).

 On the other hand, it is not that easy to convince your team members to change their workflow in favor of data-driven strategies.
-To initiate this transition, make sure to explain to our executives that high-quality data isn’t just a trend but a necessity that will simplify your team’s jobs and even make their effort more profitable.
+To initiate this transition, make sure to explain to your executives that high-quality data isn’t just a trend but a necessity that will simplify your team’s jobs and even make their effort more profitable.

 Besides that, to lay the foundation of data culture, you need to also train your team to work with the received input, set up policies to evaluate data quality regularly, and assign data management to an internal team.
 Without that, it will be impossible to maintain decent data quality for B2B sales purposes.